Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Conclusion

 \section{Conclusion}

 We introduced iterative Energy-Weighted Flow Matching (iEWFM) and annealed EWFM (aEWFM), novel methods for training continuous normalizing flows as Boltzmann generators without target samples.
-Our approach combines an energy-reweighted flow matching objective with iterative proposal refinement and, for challenging systems, temperature annealing to improve stability and scalability.
-Our evaluation demonstrates competitive sample quality compared to state-of-the-art energy-only methods while requiring up to three orders of magnitude fewer energy evaluations.
-On high-dimensional systems (LJ-13, LJ-55), our methods perform comparably or better than the previous state-of-the-art method iDEM, suggesting potential for real-world energy landscapes.
+Our evaluation demonstrates competitive sample quality compared to established energy-only methods while requiring up to three orders of magnitude fewer energy evaluations.
+On high-dimensional systems (LJ-13, LJ-55), our methods perform comparably or better than iDEM, suggesting potential for real-world energy landscapes.

 \paragraph{Limitations.} Several limitations remain.
-The primary trade-off for our energy evaluation efficiency is the computational cost of CNF density calculations, which dominates the wall-clock training time despite our buffering strategy already amortizing costs across training steps.
+The primary trade-off for our energy evaluation efficiency is the computational cost of CNF density calculations, which dominates wall-clock training time despite our buffering strategy.
 Additionally, performance gaps on the 8-dimensional DW-4 system compared to FAB and iDEM suggest potential bias in gradient estimates when using the previous model as a proposal distribution, though we lack a full understanding of this behavior.

-\paragraph{Future Work.} Several directions would advance our approach.
-First, evaluation on larger molecular systems (di-, tetra-, hexapeptides) and systematic comparison with concurrent methods including TA-BG, Progressive Inference-Time Annealing, and Adjoint Sampling \citep{schopmans2025temperature, akhound2025progressive, liu2025adjoint, havens2025adjoint} would be relevant to assess the relative performance of our methods.
-Second, developing more efficient proposal distributions such as mixture models could reduce the computational bottleneck of density evaluation.
-Third, investigating methodological variations like single-model fine-tuning versus separate model retraining (as done in TA-BG) would provide insights into how one should optimally anneal the temperature.